refactoringmerges/mergingrefactoring/README.md

-# The Hidden Challenges of Merging: A Tool-Based Exploration
+## When Merging Meets Refactoring:Investigating Factors Behind Conflicts in Java Projects Using Git, jFSTMerge, and IntelliMerge

-This repository contains results from the analysis of merge conflicts detected by three merge tools, focusing on the influence of code transformations, such as refactorings, when applying different merge approaches.
+This repository contains the results of an analysis of merge conflicts detected by three different merge tools, with a focus on the influence of refactorings under varying merge strategies.
+For this analysis, we selected three merge tools: Git, jFSTMerge, and IntelliMerge.
+Git employs a textual-based (unstructured) merge approach [1].
+In contrast, jFSTMerge and IntelliMerge use semistructured approaches.
+However, their mechanisms differ: jFSTMerge relies on Abstract Syntax Trees (ASTs) [2], while IntelliMerge is a refactoring-aware tool which combines graph-based and AST-based techniques to analyze code changes [3].

-In the links below you will find:

 * [Subjects in our study](/subjects.md)
 * [Git execution steps](/git_execution/git_execution_steps.md)